 By taking a course online, won’t I miss the personal interaction that a classroom setting provides?

 That’s a common concern and especially so with a field that is inherently people-oriented.
 Actually, online courses are designed to provide maximum interaction between student and instructor and among students themselves.
-This high level of interactivity not only enhances the learning process, but provides opportunities for networking with colleagues from around the country.
+This high level of interactivity not only enhances the learning process, but it provides opportunities for networking with colleagues from around the country.
 You get to know your fellow “classmates” as you communicate on a regular basis via your computer.

 How is the practicum site chosen?